This post may contain affiliate links.

 • Sour Cream: use full fat sour cream.
 This is not the time to skimp on fat!

 • Eggs: it’s important to use eggs labeled as “large” not medium, not Jumbo, you need large eggs.
 A large egg, out of shell, should weight about 50 grams.
-For the best results, use room temperature eggs—this will help you avoid those air pocket bubble you see in my slices.

 • Half-and-Half: just a splash is needed for the glaze.
 You can also use whole milk or a combo of cream and milk.

-How to Store Pound Cake with Strawberries
+How to Make Pound Cake with Strawberries

-1. Combine the chopped strawberries, sugar, salt and vanilla paste in a small saucepan and cook, stirring and mashing until it’s thickened and measures about 1 cup, this will take about 20 minutes.
+1. Make a quick strawberry jam by cooking chopped strawberries, sugar, salt and vanilla paste until it’s thickened and measures about 1 cup, this will take about 20 minutes.
+Whisk a cornstarch slurry into the strawberry mixture and cook just until thickened.

-1. Transfer the jam to a bowl and place chill completely.
+2. Transfer the jam to a bowl and place chill completely.
 Pop the jam in the freezer for a quicker cooling time—just don’t let it freeze.

-2. Cream the Butter and Sugar: Whip the butter and sugar together, using a paddle attachment, until the mixture is very light in color and fluffy.
+1. Whip the butter and sugar together, using a paddle attachment, until the mixture is very light in color and fluffy.
 I recommend you scrape down the sides of the bowl at least once throughout the creaming process.

 1. Beat in the Eggs: Add the eggs one at a time to the batter, then beat in the vanilla.
 Scrape down the sides occasionally to ensure everything is getting incorporated!
+If the mixture looks a little curdled, that’s OK.

 1. Add in the Dry Ingredients: Gradually add in the flour mixture (flour, baking powder and salt) and mix on low speed just until incorporated.